microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Mar.
 22nd, 2024 Update📰

 It's been a busy week!
-I was in Redmond this week presenting Copilot for Security at the Microsoft AI Cloud Summit for SMB Partners.
-The attendees, most of whom had surprisingly never seen it before, were fascinated.
-Naturally, most partners are confused about our pricing.
-I've even heard that the pricing is "as clear as mud" so I try to address it below.
+I was in Redmond this past Tuesday and Wednesday presenting Copilot for Security at the Microsoft AI Cloud Summit for SMB Partners.
+The attendees, most of whom had surprisingly never seen it, were fascinated.
+Naturally, most partners are confused about pricing.
+I've even heard the pricing is "as clear as mud."
+To address the confusion, I provide some clarity below.

 **Prepare for Copilot for Security's April-1 launch with our [Copilot for Security documentation](https://learn.microsoft.com/en-us/security-copilot/).**